Miruku-app/Docs/reference/templates/README.md

 ## Preface

-All available data that can be used in YAGPDB's templating "engine" which is slightly modified version of Golang's stdlib text/template package; more in depth and info about actions, pipelines and global functions like `printf, index, len,`etc > [https://golang.org/pkg/text/template/](https://golang.org/pkg/text/template/) .
+All available data that can be used in Miruku's templating "engine" which is slightly modified version of Golang's stdlib text/template package; more in depth and info about actions, pipelines and global functions like `printf, index, len,`etc > [https://golang.org/pkg/text/template/](https://golang.org/pkg/text/template/) .
 This section is meant to be a concise and to the point reference document for all available templates/functions. **Functions** are covered [here](functions.md).
 For detailed explanations and syntax guide refer to the [learning resource](https://learn.yagpdb.xyz/).

-**Legend**: at current state this is still prone to formatting errors, but everything in a `code block` should refer to a function, parts of a template's action-structure or output returned by YAGPDB; single word/literal-structure in _italics_ refers to type.
+**Legend**: at current state this is still prone to formatting errors, but everything in a `code block` should refer to a function, parts of a template's action-structure or output returned by Miruku; single word/literal-structure in _italics_ refers to type.
 Methods and fields (e.g. .Append, .User) are usually kept in standard formatting.
 If argument for a function is optional, it's enclosed in parenthesis `( )`.
 If there are many optional arguments possible, it's usually denoted by 3-dot `...`ellipsis.&#x20;

 \
-If functions or methods are denoted with an accent, tilde \~, they are not yet deployed in actual YAGPDB bot or have been disabled in main bot,  but are in master code branch.
+If functions or methods are denoted with an accent, tilde \~, they are not yet deployed in actual Miruku bot or have been disabled in main bot,  but are in master code branch.

 {% hint style="warning" %}
 **Always put curly brackets around the data and "actions you perform" you want to formulate as a template** like this:`{{.User.Username}}`